barumau/pandunia/engli/109_karloge.md

 **ko** is also used when adjectives are compared.

-**bace si min day ko pape.** - The child is smaller than the father.
+**pute si min day ko pape.** - The child is smaller than the father.
-**law pape si samo day ko pape.** - Grandfather is as big as father.
+**lavpape si samo day ko pape.** - Grandfather is as big as father.

 **ko** relates the adverbs of comparison – **max** (more), **min** (less) and **samo** (same) – to the point of comparison, which is